Azzy380/Addional-Trigger/README.md

 # Addional Trigger
-An unofficial plugin for [MCreator](https://mcreator.net/) allowing you to create and read custom files.
+An unofficial plugin for [MCreator](https://mcreator.net/) allowing you to use new global triggers.

 ## Triggers
 * Player Cloned